parthpatne/microsoft-teams-precompiled-apps-poll/README.md

 # Step 1: Create your Poll app

 To create the Teams Poll app package:
-1. Make sure you have cloned the app repository locally.
-Navigate to PreCompiledApp folder.
+1. Make sure you have cloned (not downloaded) the app repository locally.
+1. Navigate to PreCompiledApp folder.
 1. Open the actionManifest.json file in a text editor.
 1. Change the placeholder fields in the manifest to values appropriate for your organization.
     * packageID - A unique identifier for this app in reverse domain notation.
 E.g: com.contoso.pollapp.
 (Max length: 64)